Vaccines and Asthma or Allergies

-One well-controlled study was performed using the computerized records of children born between 1991 and 1997 who were enrolled in four large health maintenance organizations (HMOs).
+One well-controlled study was performed using the computerized records of children born between 1991 and 1997 who were enrolled in four large health maintenance organizations (HMOs) in the United States.
 Researchers identified 18,407 children with asthma.
 The risk for asthma was not greater in children who received diphtheria-tetanus-pertussis (DTP) vaccine, oral polio vaccine, measles-mumps-rubella (MMR) vaccine, Haemophilus influenzae type b (Hib) vaccine or hepatitis B vaccine compared with children who did not receive these vaccines.

 Taken together, these studies fail to support the hypothesis that vaccines cause asthma or allergic diseases.

 Learn more by watching these short videos from the Talking about Vaccines with Dr. Paul Offit video series:

 Anderson HR, Poloniecki JD, Strachan DP, et al. Immunization and symptoms of atopic disease in children: results from the international study of asthma and allergies in children.
 Am J Public Health.
 2001 Jul;91(7):1126-9.